Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 > Older versions of Windows PowerShell are not supported.

 ## Complex connector
-This connector works is a bit complex due to the way HelloID works and how Salto expects the staging table to be filled.
+The way this connector works is a bit complex due to the way HelloID works and how Salto expects the staging table to be filled.

 - HelloID Provisioning user actions are written to the HelloID User Staging table.
 - HelloID Provisioning permission actions are written to the HelloID Membership Staging table.